 - Pressure builds in a closed can, so there's no need for an Instant Pot or pressure cooker.

-- 1 (14-ounce) can of sweetened condensed milk, label removed
+- 1 (14-ounce) can sweetened condensed milk, label removed

 Place the can on its side in a large pot.
-Fill the pot with room-temperature water, making sure the water level is at least 2 inches above can.
+Fill pot with room-temperature water, making sure water level is at least 2 inches above can.
 Remember, it's vital the can remain fully submerged during the entirety of simmering to prevent it from warping and splitting, which can result in injuries.

-Set pot over high heat and allow to come to a simmer.
-Reduce heat and simmer for 2 hours for a lighter caramel, and up to 3 hours for a darker caramel; check the pot every 30 minutes to ensure the water level stays above the can, adding boiling water as necessary to top it up.
+Set pot over high heat and bring to a simmer.
+Reduce heat and simmer for 2 hours for light, golden caramel, and up to 3 hours for dark, robust caramel; check pot every 30 minutes to ensure water level stays above can, adding boiling water as necessary to keep can under 2 inches of water.

-Using a pair of tongs, remove the can from the water and set on a wire rack to cool to room temperature (important: do not attempt to open the can while still hot, which can cause pressurized hot caramel to spray dangerously).
+Using a pair of tongs, remove can from water and set on wire rack to cool to room temperature.
+Do not attempt to open can while still hot; this can cause pressurized hot caramel to spray dangerously.

 Unopened cans of dulce de leche can be stored at room temperature for up to 3 months.
-To use dulce de leche, open can when cool and scoop out of can; reheat in a double boiler to soften dulce de leche to a spreadable or drizzle-able consistency.
-Dulce de leche can be tranferred to an airtight container and refrigerated for up to 3 weeks.
+To use dulce de leche, open can when completely cool and scoop out; reheat in a double boiler to soften dulce de leche to spreadable or drizzle-able consistency.
+Dulce de leche can be transferred to an airtight container and refrigerated for up to 3 weeks.

-Make sure the can remains fully submerged by at least an 1 inch of water (preferably more) above it.
+Make sure the can remains fully submerged by at least 2 inches of water.
 If the can is not fully submerged, it can overheat, tear, and even explode.
-Also, never try to open a hot can of dulce de leche: Wait until the can has cooled to room temperature before opening it.
+Also, never try to open a hot can of dulce de leche.
+Wait until the can has cooled to room temperature before opening it.